nagasainithin37/expressApp/README.md

 # How to create a server using Express App

+## Step 0:

+    use npm init for creating a package.json file

 ## Step 1:

 ### install , import and use express app